5E7EN/SongWut/asterisk/README.md

 ### SIP Provider

--   Get a DID from [voip.ms](https://voip.ms) or your preferred SIP provider
+-   [voip.ms] Purchase a DID: [voip.ms](https://voip.ms)
     -   Configure it as a softphone
+-   [bulkvs] Purchase a DID: [bulkvs.com](https://bulkvs.com)
+    -   Configure IP-based auth settings: https://www.bulkvs.com/faqs/voice-inboundip.php
+-   Or any other perferred SIP provider...

 ### Infrastructure

 -   Deploy a Debian cloud server for FreePBX -
     -   Minimum RAM: 2GB
+    -   Ensure you have a static IP if using IP-based SIP auth (see bulkvs above)
 -   Install FreePBX -
     -   Log into the system as `root`
     -   Execute install script -